 Creativity is essential in today’s age, where a company cannot survive without innovation.

 That’s why more and more CEOs are now focusing on enabling the Flow state for their employees.
 Because it’s a serious competitive advantage.

 Removing the Barriers to Flow

-Our current work culture makes it almost impossible for people to experience the flow state.
+Our current work culture makes it almost impossible for people to experience the flow state in business.

 The flow state requires periods of uninterrupted focus and concentration.

 But with multiple projects, emails, calls, and meetings round the clock — employees are in a state of constant distraction.